-Model analystical functions by slicing
+Model analytical functions by slicing

 Introduction